Bluesheep33/Palcord/README.md

 ## Project setup
+*!!!
+Don't run the bot before having set up the project !!!*

 ###### Get source code & dependencies:
 - Clone the repository to the computer that you run your palserver on
   - Create a new folder to store the code in